dell-democenter/dell-democenter.github.io/0499/Readme_v3.4.md

 ### SAP HANA Studio
 nice java UI for accessing the HANA HXE single node instance.

+### 2FAGuard
+nice TOTP tool for windows to scan your QR codes when activating 2FA for user of your choice dont use your own TOTP tzool on your mobile ;-)

 ###WinSCP
 well known tool for transferring files to linux systems.